You’re planning to launch a blog.

 To accomplish Step 2 of the blog product launch strategy (promotion), we promoted all of the posts that outlined our 6 month challenge in communities where we knew marketers (our target market) hang out.

 Here is a recap of what happened after our first two weeks after launching.
-(You can also see a breakdown of how we drove traffic to our site in that first post).
+(You can also see a step-by-step breakdown of how we drove traffic to our site in that first post.)

-Naturally, people were excited about seeing if we succeeded or failed.
+Naturally, people were excited about seeing if we succeeded or failed, as shown in the screenshot below.

 While we ended up pivoting away from our public challenge close to the end of the 6 months, we were able to drive 39,105 unique visitors to our site in 5 months because we had an engaged group of people who loved following our challenge.